Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory

-\item The top data consists of differential distributions in various $t\bar{t}$ channels and cross-section measurements of top pair production in association with a $W/Z$ gauge boson (the $t \bar t V$ dataset), as well as various single top differential and cross-section measurements, for both Runs 1 and 2. {\it We include a total of 124 top measurements.} \end{itemize}
+\item The top data consists of differential distributions in various $t\bar{t}$ channels and cross-section measurements of top pair production in association with a $W/Z$ boson or a photon (the $t \bar t V$ dataset), as well as various single top differential and inclusive cross-section measurements, for both Runs 1 and 2. {\it We include a total of 137 top measurements.} \end{itemize}

-{\it Overall, we include a total of 310 measurements in our analysis.}\\
+{\it Overall, we include a total of 341 measurements in our analysis.}\\

 If not already given in such a form, each measurement is converted into a corresponding `signal strength', $\mu$, defined as the ratio of the observed value to the best available theory prediction, usually quoted in the experimental publication.
 Differential data is taken from the publication and its associated entry in {\tt HEPdata}, where available, using absolute differential cross section measurements, $\vec{\sigma}_{\text{abs}}$, and their associated covariance matrices, $ \mathbf{\Sigma}_{\text{abs}}$.
 If only normalised differential cross sections ($\vec{\sigma}_{\text{norm}}$) are published, they are converted to absolute ones using the best available measurement of the inclusive cross section for that process in the same channel.
 Covariance matrices are then updated to reflect the correlations between the bins induced by the common rescaling of the total cross section, $\sigma_{\text{tot}}\pm\delta\sigma_{\text{tot}}$.
 The absolute differential measurement and its covariance matrix are then